dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 Segmentation is a mechanism for separating regions of memory into code and data, to help secure operating systems and hardware against potential security issues, and simplifies running multiple processes.

-How it works is pretty simple, each GDT descriptor defines a 'segment' in memory, using a base address and limit.
+How it works is pretty simple, each GDT descriptor defines a _segment_ in memory, using a base address and limit.
 When a descriptor is loaded into the appropriate segment register, it creates a window into memory with the specified permissions.
 All memory outside of this segment has no permissions (read, write, execute) unless specified by another segment.

 The idea is to place code in one region of memory, and then create a descriptor with a base and limit that only expose that region of memory to the cpu.
 Any attempts to fetch instructions from outside that region will result in a #GP fault being triggered, and the kernel will intervene.